Erosion Prevention

 In order to discharge our roadway stormwater system into local rivers and streams, Lane County is required by the federal Environmental Protection Agency (EPA) to maintain a National Pollutant Discharge Elimination System (NPDES) Municipal Separate Storm Sewer System (MS4) Phase II General Permit.
 This MS4 Phase II General Permit is administered by the Oregon Department of Environmental Quality (DEQ).
 The permit requires that the County adopt codes and practices to protect stream and river water quality.
 Because erosion from construction activity is one of the primary causes of the degradation of water quality in rivers and streams, the County's MS4 Phase II General Permit requires the adoption of an erosion prevention code and program.
 More information is available on the County's Stormwater Management Program webpage.

-Upcoming TMDL Measures for the Willamette River Basin
+Upcoming Mercury TMDL Measures for the Willamette River Basin

 What Kinds of Projects Need an Erosion Prevention Permit?

-All Land Disturbances in the County MS4 Area Must Meet Erosion Prevention Outcomes
+All Land Disturbances in the County-Administered MS4 Area Must Meet Erosion Prevention Outcomes

 • Keeping a clean site.